Meghna-Goyal/Embedded-System/README.md

-The codes for the implementation of various functionalities of Embedded systems.

-1) Blinking of LED with the changed clock rate.
+Codes for the implementation of interrupts, timers, LCD, Watchdog Timer, Switches on the hardware board MSP430fr4133.